OFDMA, OFDM vs CDMA Comparison

 When undertaking an OFDM CDMA comparison, or more correctly an OFDMA CDMA comparison, it is necessary to take a look at all the advantages and disadvantages.
 Often the OFDM CDMA choice will not be easy, but many systems these days are tending to opt for the OFDM / OFDMA solution over the CDMA solution.

-OFDM OFDMA advantages and disadvantages
+OFDM and OFDMA advantages and disadvantages

 The tables below outline some of the advantages and disadvantages of OFDM and OFDMA.
 These need to be considered when looking at an OFDM CDMA comparison.